NASCAR operations of Team Penske: Car No. 12 history

 Blaney started the 2023 season with an eighth place finish at the 2023 Daytona 500.
 He broke a 59-race drought by winning the 2023 Coca-Cola 600.
 During the playoffs, Blaney scored his second win of the season at Talladega.
 He finished sixth at Las Vegas, but was disqualified after post-race inspection discovered a left-front damper that did not meet specifications; as a result, Blaney dropped to last-place and the bottom of the Round of 8 cutoff line.
 NASCAR later rescinded the penalty and restored Blaney's points after an issue was found with the damper template.
 Blaney won at Martinsville to make the Championship 4.
 He finished second at Phoenix to win the 2023 championship.

 Blaney started the 2024 season with a 30th place DNF at the 2024 Daytona 500.
 At Atlanta, he was leading the last lap but ultimately finished in second and came 0.003 seconds short of beating Daniel Suárez in a three-wide photo finish between him, Suárez, and Kyle Busch.
 Blaney once again fell short of a victory at Gateway after running out of fuel on the last lap; his teammate Austin Cindric ended up winning the race.
 On June 16, He scored his first win of the season at the inaugural Iowa race.
 A month later, he won at Pocono.
 During the playoffs, Blaney won at Martinsville to make the Championship 4 for a second year in a row, but lost to teammate Joey Logano.

 Blaney started the 2025 season with a seventh place finish at the 2025 Daytona 500.
 He scored his first win of the season at Nashville.
 He ended the regular season with a win at the Daytona summer race, edging out Daniel Suárez by 0.031 seconds.
 During the playoffs, he won at New Hampshire.
 Despite being eliminated at the conclusion of the Round of 8, Blaney finished the season with a win at Phoenix and sixth in the points standings.

+Blaney started the 2026 season with a 27th place DNF at the 2026 Daytona 500.
+Three weeks later, he scored his first win of the season at Phoenix.
+He scored his second win of the season at Atlanta after winning the pole and led most of the lap.
+His third win of the season came as his second-straight win at New Hampshire.